XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

          * SDP1 and SPD2 (N3 address)
          === SRv6 tunnel between SDP1 and SDP2
 ~~~
-{: #Figure11 title="SRV6 hand-off based for IETF Network Slice Realization"}
+{: #Figure11 title="SRV6 hand-off based for IETF Network Slice Mapping"}

 ### Mapping based on Policy Based Routing (PBR)
-This section provides an optional solution for mapping the 3GPP E2E
+This section provides a solution for mapping the 3GPP E2E
 network slice traffic to IETF network slices.
 As shown in {{Figure12}},
 in some deployments of the 5G network slices, it would be possible
 for provider edge (PE) nodes to infer the identification of the 3GPP
-E2E network slice from the content of the IP data packet between CU
+E2E network slice from the content of the IP data packet sent between CU
 and UPF.
-In these cases, the PE nodes can identify the 3GPP E2E
+In these cases, the PE nodes can identify the 5G E2E
-network slice using any combination of the following information and
+network slice using any combination of the following attributes and
 then map them to IETF network slice services:

 *  Source N3 IP address